 Working Together to Safeguard Children (2018) requires the safeguarding partners to publish a threshold document which sets out the local criteria for action when an early help response and the criteria for making a referral to local authority children's social care.
-Effective early help relies upon local organisations and agencies working together to under section 10 of the Children Act 2004, have a responsibility to promote inter-agency cooperation to improve the welfare of all children The terms 'early help' and 'early intervention' are often used interchangeably, and this can cause confusion.
+Effective early help relies upon local organisations and agencies working together to identify children and families who would benefit from early help undertake an assessment of the need for early help provide targeted early help services to address the assessed needs of a child and their family which focuses on activity to improve the outcomes for the child Local authorities, under section 10 of the Children Act 2004, have a responsibility to promote inter-agency cooperation to improve the welfare of all children The terms 'Early Help' and 'Early Intervention' are often used interchangeably, and this can cause confusion.